CognitiveScale/cortex-profiles-sdk-examples/kpi-queries/README.md

       -ps, --profile=<profileSchemaName>     Profile Schema Name
       -s, --script=<script>                  KPI Script
-      -sd, --startDate=<startDate>           Start Date, Set the time-frame over which the KPI is calculated -V, --version                          Print version information and exit.
+      -sd, --startDate=<startDate>           Start Date, Set the time-frame over which the KPI is calculated -ss, --skip-save                       Set this to skip save the KPI as a datasource -V, --version                          Print version information and exit.
   ```